 4. Sign Of The Horns

-The one on the left could mean “I love you” in American Sign Language and the one on the right could mean you’re a fan of the University of Texas at Austin (“Hook ’em Horns!”).
-Both could also mean that you’re a metalhead and like rock & roll.
+The one on the left could mean “I love you” in American Sign Language and the one on the right could mean you’re a fan of the University of Texas at Austin (“Hook ’em Horns!”) or that you’re a metalhead and like rock & roll.